openhab/org.openhab.binding.zwave/doc/wink/motionsensor_0_0.md

 ### Parameter 8: Enable/Disable Group 2 Ambient Light Threshold

 Enable/Disable Group 2 Ambient Light Threshold
-If this parameter is enabled, the Motion Detector will only send Basic Set commands to Associon Group 2 if the ambient light level is below the value set in Parameter 05.
-For more information, see Group 2 on page 14.
+<p&gtIf this parameter is enabled, the Motion Detector will only send Basic Set commands to Associon Group 2 if the ambient light level is below the value set in Parameter 05.
+For more information, see Group 2 on page 14. </p&gt
 The following option values may be configured -:

 | Value  | Description |